FHA Loan Requirements – What Do You Actually Know About FHA Mortgages?

 Because of overlays, when you've been turned down for an FHA mortgage by Lender A, you should always try to apply with Lender B which may approve your FHA loan request.
 Plus, mortgage rates can be very different from bank-to-bank.

-In addition, the FHA offers special refinance loans, home construction loans, and various benefits to eligible applicants.
+In addition, the FHA offers special refinance loans, home construction loans, and other benefits to its applicants.
+If you've been turned down for an FHA loan with your lender, consider applying somewhere else.